earlye/dimensional-analysis/README.md

 addition on those parameters.
 What we need is a library that helps us perform signed addition.
 Smirnov showed us how to convert numbers into a different domain, _array-length-domain_.
-Unfortunately, adding and subtracting numbers in array length domain can only be doned with positive numbers, and then only with positive numbers in the proper order.
+Unfortunately, adding and subtracting numbers in array length domain can only be done with positive numbers, and then only with positive numbers in the proper order.
 I.e., `5-2` will result in `3`, but `2-5` will result in `0` rather than `-3`, because there is no such thing as a negative length